OBSTETRIC SCAN FOR BIOPHYSICAL PROFILE (BPP)

 Preparing for test

-Best Timing Obstetric Scan Biophysical Profile (BPP) Has to Be Done
+Pre-requisites Obstetric Scan for Biophysical Profile (BPP)

 Eligibility